 Facts About Smoking

 According to the Centers for Disease Control and Prevention, nearly 20 percent of adults over the age 18 in the United States smoke cigarettes.
 The most common causes of illness among smokers are cardiovascular diseases, tobacco-related cancers and respiratory diseases.Most ex-smokers have tried to quit an average of two to three times before they were successful.
 Smoking withdrawal symptoms usually peak at three days before beginning to subside.

 Symptoms of Quitting Smoking

 Acupuncture to Quit Smoking

-Acupuncture effectively treats the symptoms many people experience when they attempt to stop smoking, If you feel its time to finally kick the habit, but do not have the willpower, consider acupuncture treatment for smoking cessation.
+Acupuncture effectively treats the symptoms experienced when they attempting to stop smoking, If you feel it's time to finally kick the habit, but do not have the willpower, consider acupuncture treatment for smoking cessation.

 Acupuncture Vs Western Medicine

 As a primary or complementary therapy for smoking cessation, acupuncture is a natural, drug-free way to stop smoking and stay nicotine-free.
 Acupuncture treatment for smoking cessation can safely be combined with conventional pharmaceutical aids, such as patches or gum.

 Acupuncture can lower blood pressure, improve circulation, ease breathing, and detoxify the body.
 Acupuncture for smoking cessation, selects ear and body acupoints, which clear the lungs and produce a calming effect which eases cravings and other symptoms.